experimentarium/times/docs/part-2/02-sets.md

 through the exchange process is balanced between these two regions (whatever amount is exported from region A to region B must be imported by region B from region A, possibly adjusted for trans­portation losses).
-The basic structure is shown in Figure 7.
+The basic structure is shown in {numref}`bilateral_trade`.
 Bi-lateral trading may be fully described in TIMES by defining an inter-regional exchange process and by specifying the two pair-wise connections by indicating the regions and commodities be traded via the set